 These lesions can develop anywhere on the body where hair follicles are connected to oil glands.
 Acne generally develops on the chest, face, forehead, shoulders, and upper back due to the prevalence of sebaceous glands under the skin surface.

-Acne is generally diagnosed through an examination by your Boardman dermatologist.
+Acne is generally diagnosed through an examination by one of our dermatologists.
 The type and severity of the lesions will determine the treatment plan going forward.

 - Using noncomedogenic or water-based makeup;